AlirezaKondori/AI_note_taker/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is under development is not currently licensed.
 ## Acknowledgments
 - **Auth0**: For user authentication.
 - **Flask**: For the web framework.